Industrial

 Bushing insulator - QuickField simulation example

-3-phase bushing insulators 10kV rated are installed on the transformer tank cover.
+A set of 10kV-rated bushing insulators is installed on the transformer tank lid.

 Engineering question